Wiki · Concept · Last reviewed June 25, 2026

 ZKPs are therefore relevant to verifiable AI audits, privacy-preserving identity, confidential compliance, provenance systems, private model evaluation, and claims about computation.
 They do not make a model truthful by themselves.
 They can, however, let a system prove that a specific formal statement about a computation is true.

 That distinction matters.
-A proof can verify a circuit, not the moral adequacy of the question encoded into the circuit.
+A proof can verify a circuit, relation, committed input, or execution trace.
+It cannot by itself verify the moral adequacy of the question encoded into the circuit.
 ZKPs are powerful where the claim can be formalized precisely and dangerous where social trust is reduced to a proof that does not cover the real-world risk.

 Common Uses